 The amount of damages you can seek compensation for is different in every pedestrian accident case, and should only be calculated with the assistance of a pedestrian accident attorney.
 However, there are certain things such as medical bills, future medical expenses, lost wages, and pain and suffering that are common types of damages that most pedestrian accident victims can seek compensation for.

-What is the Best Way to Contact a Pedestrian Accident Attorney in Miami?
+How Do I Contact a Pedestrian Accident Attorney in Miami?

 The easiest and most efficient way to contact a pedestrian accident attorney is to call 1800-Injured, which is a medical and lawyer referral service that connects accident victims like you with pedestrian accident attorneys in the Miami area.
 Don’t let an insurance company try to undercut the value of your claim.
 Call 1800-Injured today to be connected with a pedestrian accident attorney near you.